Krahos/krahos.github.io/content/blog/tdd.md

 - Is it any good at all?
 No!

-This test never fails, regardless of what we write in our function, so we cannot realy on it at all.
+This test never fails, regardless of what we write in our function, so we cannot rely on it at all.

-Why write the tests before the code you want to test though?
+Why write the tests before the code you want to test, though?
 If you first write your program and only then write the tests, you're going to be biased by what you have already written.
 This way, instead, you see what the user of your program is going to see for the first time.
 You will be unbiased and look